We visited 4 epic Singapore cocktail bars.

 I may have been a little skeptical, but hey, when in Rome.
 Surprisingly, this drink works.

 Don’t let the ants scare you from trying.
-They do not taste like anything, but just added a crunch texture to the candied fruit garnish served on the side of the cocktail.
+They do not taste like anything but just added a crunchy texture to the candied fruit garnish served on the side of the cocktail.
 So you take a bite, then a sip and repeat until you feel all warm and fuzzy.

 Then we shared the Pineapple Arrack.
 I loved this cocktail, or maybe I was just warm and fuzzy from my Antz.

 No, this was definitely my favorite that we tried.
-Not too sweet and waaaay to easy to drink.
+Not too sweet and waaaay too easy to drink.